 Referring back to the color-change rule outlined in Section \ref{Subsec: Observability of WDN}, we observe that connecting a sensor to nodes $2$, $3$, and $4$ instead of $2$, $3$, and $1$, would also produce a colorable graph.
 However, due to the significantly lower cost associated with node 1 compared to node 4, the algorithm selects this configuration as the optimal solution.

-Next, we show an example of the WDN illustrated in Fig. \ref{fig:WDN network}.
-The corresponding incidence matrix is given in equation \eqref{eq:IncAdjWdn}, with the pattern matrix $\graphAwdn$ constructed in Section \ref{Subsec: Observability of WDN} and detailed in equation \eqref{eq: structuredAwdn}.
-The costs associated with the possible sensor locations in the WDN are provided in Table \ref{tab: WDNCost}.
+Next, we show an example using the WDN illustrated in Fig. \ref{fig:WDN network}.
+The corresponding incidence matrix is given in equation \eqref{eq:IncAdjWdn}, with the pattern matrix $\graphAwdn$ given in equation \eqref{eq: structuredAwdn}.
+The costs of the possible sensor locations in the WDN are provided in Table \ref{tab: WDNCost}.

 In this network, states $1$ through $4$ represent flow rates in the pipes, while states $5$ through $8$ correspond to the pressure in each junction.
-Due to the higher installation expenses associated with flow sensors, the cost values for these sensors are higher, as shown in $c_{\text{in}}$ in Table \ref{tab: WDNCost}.
-Additionally, placing sensors connected to states $2$ and $3$ is undesirable due to their remote locations, which significantly increase their installation costs.
-Applying the search algorithm to this network with the pattern matrix $\graphAwdn$ with \eqref{eq: structuredAwdn}, and the cost values in Table \ref{tab: WDNCost}, we obtain the following colorable matrices $\graphC_1$ and $\graphC_2$ as optimal solutions for sensor placement:
+Due to the high installation costs of flow sensors, their cost values, represented by $c_{\text{ind}}$ in Table \ref{tab: WDNCost}, are higher.
+Additionally, we assume that the pipes connected to states 2 and 3 are in remote locations, making their sensor placement undesirable due to the higher installation costs, which further increases the cost values in $c_{\text{ind}}$.